-Problem Possible Cause Corrective Action Low lamphead pressure Refer to Fault Message Troubleshoo ult Message Troubleshooting in this section.
+Problem Possible Cause Corrective Action Low lamphead pressure Refer to Fault Message Troubleshoo oting in this section.
 Magnetron failure RF fault on system controller Tear in the RF screen in front of the bulb.
 Replace the screen.
 RF screen not securely fastened.
 Tighten the screen.
 Lamphead bulb has failed.
 Replace the lamphead bulb.
 RF detector was improperly installed.
-Check RF placement connections to system Refer to the Section installation requirement.
+Check RF placement and connections to system controller.
+Refer to the Section 3, Installation for installation requirements.
 The lamphead is showing signs of Loose component or debris in the lamphead.
 Tighten all fasteners.
 Clean the lamphead interior. electrical arcing Refer to Section 6, Maintenance and Repair to replace any damaged lamphead parts.